ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_ShortestPathDAG"></a>
 ### Shortest path in a Directed Acyclic Graph
 The shortest path in a DAG can be easily found using topological sort.
 We know that topological sort will give us an ordering where parents are necessarily placed before children.
-So as to say any graph is converted into the form of a linear ordering like A -> B -> C -> D. In such an ordering of say n elements, 1 -> 2 -> .. k .. -> n-1 -> n, if we have the source in shortest distance path as some elemnt k, we would know that all elements, from 1 to (k-1) will be at a distance of infinity as they would not be reachable.
-Furthermore, moving from k to k+1 and so on till n, we can keep updating minimum distances, as we would know that if k goes to k+1 and k+1 goes to n, then minimum distance till n will necessarily be sum of distance from k to k+1 and from k+1 to n.
+So after topological sort, any DAG is converted into the form of a linear ordering like A -> B -> C -> D.

+In such an ordering of say n elements, 1 -> 2 -> .. k .. -> n-1 -> n, if we have the source as say 'k', we would know that all elements, from 1 to (k-1) will be at a distance of infinity from 'k' as they would not be reachable from it, because they are the parent nodes.
+Furthermore, now when moving from k to k+1 and so on till n, we can keep updating minimum distances of nodes reachable from our current node.
+For example:

 A visual representation of the idea can be taken from the following link where in the source is the node s and the given graph is a topoligcal ordered graph: https://media.geeksforgeeks.org/wp-content/uploads/shortestpathsteps.png

 Hence the algortihm would be:
 1. Represent the graph as a topologically sorted graph.
 2. Mark distance of source index as 0 and all others as infinity.
-3. Begining from first vertex in topo sorted graph, move till the end, updating all adjacent vertexes for each node you are on.
+3. Begining from source vertex in the topologically sorted graph, move till the end, updating all adjacent vertices' shortest distances for each node you are on.

-The cod would be as follows:
+The code would be as follows:
 ```java
 class Graph
 {